-After seven days without electricity due to a freak, autumn snow storm rendered most of the state of Connecticut withouth power, I was happy to escape to Massachussetts and put the week’s harships behind.
+After seven days without electricity due to a freak, autumn snow storm rendered most of the state of Connecticut without power, I was happy to escape to Massachusetts and put the week’s hardships behind.
 Upon arrival to this beautiful farm, those troubles began to fade.

 We were greeted by this beautiful, rooster ice sculpture, which became something of an altar to the Power of Poultry, as eggs laid throughout the show were placed reverently upon it.

 This is the exhibition hall.
 What this photo does not depict is the cacophony generated by birds that rendered conversation difficult at times.
 I was most amused by the bantam roosters trying fervently to have their voices heard above the din.

 My merchandise table, strategically located beneath a sunny window, which provided just enough heat to ensure that my gloves could remain in my pocket